smarthomeNG/plugins/simulation/README.md

 `data_file`: This is the file where all recorded events are stored.

 `callers`: is a list of event sources for recording of events.
 When an item is changed, the change is done by someone, e.g. knx for changes from the bus.
-The canner name is identical with the plugin name that changes the item.
+The caller name is set by the plugin programmer and has to be found out manually.
 Only item changes with a caller in the list are recorded to the simulation file.
 In the example above e.g. uzsu is ignored.